jefftier/DomainMigrationDiscovery/README.md

 The script supports loading domain settings and tenant maps from a JSON configuration file.
 This is useful for:
 - Centralizing configuration across multiple workstations
-- Managing CrowdStrike and Qualys tenant mappings
+- Managing CrowdStrike, Qualys, and EnCase tenant mappings
 - Simplifying command-line usage

 **Important**: Command-line parameters take precedence over configuration file values.
 If a parameter is explicitly provided on the command line, the config file value for that parameter is ignored.